erik-ford/PascalCompiler/README.txt

 TokenQueue - This is a FIFO queue implementation that accepts objects of type Token.
 Has standard queue operations.

 SymbolTable - This is a hashtable implementation of the symbol table that when instantiated, initializes the hashtable with all known symbol types.

+Parser - This performs the syntax and semantic analysis of the program using the TokenQueue created by the Lexer.

+TypeDirectory - This acts as a lookup for all declared variables and subroutines and their types.